-Education Department Rep Apologizes For Campus Sexual Assault Comments
+Education Department's Candice Jackson Apologize For Campus Sexual Assault Comments

 On the eve of a Department of Education roundtable on campus sexual assault and Title IX, the department's Acting Assistant Secretary Civil Rights, Candice Jackson, has apologized for comments she made earlier this week to The New York Times about rape accusations.